November 5, 2024

 “One of the most important things for me was learning a two-way game,” Humphreys expressed.
 “The biggest thing is how can I create turnovers in the D-zone and get more offense from it?
 Scoring goals is one thing, but learning the defensive zone and a 200-foot game was key.”

-The Pittsburgh, Pennsylvania native idolized Pittsburgh Penguins center Sidney Crosby while also playing in the Penguins junior program growing up as well.
+The Pittsburgh, Pennsylvania native idolized Pittsburgh Penguins center Sidney Crosby while also playing in the Penguins junior program growing up.
 But unlike Crosby, Humphreys will take the NCAA route, as he is committed to Michigan State University for the 2025-26 fall semester.

 “It will be great for me to develop not only as a person but a player along with my game and I’m excited for the next couple of years,” Humphreys told me.
 “I will strive from playing against older competition, which I have already grown accustomed to.”